isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 This feature is currently implemented for the memfile backend.
-The sanity check applies to the lease database in memory, not to the lease file, i.e. inconsistent leases will stay in the lease file.
+The sanity check applies to the lease database in memory, not to the lease file, i.e. inconsistent leases stay in the lease file.

 An example configuration that sets this parameter looks as follows: